kanchenjunga circuit trek

 Essential Information

-Considering the fact that this trek to Kanchenjunga falls under the most isolated terrain, where the weather conditions are always fluctuating, it is always a wise thing to know the best timing of the year and be prepared accordingly.
-To do this, Kanchenjunga Circuit Trek, the ideal seasons are Spring in between the months from March to May, and Autumn, from mid-September to November.
+To do this, Kanchenjunga Circuit Trekking, the ideal seasons are Spring in between the months from March to May, and Autumn, from mid-September to November.
 To consider this span of the year, there are several reasons attached to it, and the first and foremost reason is the safety and easy trailhead.
 During this period, there is a low chance of precipitation, rainfall, and snowfall that eventually makes the route easy to navigate with clear views of mountains and landscapes at the same time.

-Trekking to the Kanchenjunga circuit in spring means you'll be head over heels, with the blooming rhododendrons in the first half of the trail and with the colorful flowers at higher sections.
-The temperature doesn't fall below -10 degrees Celsius even at night in the upper trailhead, which means the temperature is mild and the nights are not too freezing, and cozy enough to get settled in at the heating tea house area within the Kanchenjunga region.
+Trekking along this trail during spring means you'll be head over heels, with the blooming rhododendrons in the first half of the trail and with the colourful flowers at higher sections.
+The temperature doesn't fall below -10 degrees Celsius even at night in the upper trailhead, which means the temperature is mild and the nights are not too freezing, and cosy enough to get settled in at the heating tea house area within the area.
 Despite being one of the peak seasons, unlike any others, you will find few crowds with no disturbance of overflow of fellow hikers, allowing a solo me time and finding a realm in nature.

 Autumn is truly another peak season and most preferable among hikers, as it falls right after the monsoon.
-You can expect the temperature to be moderate with no sign of rainfall at the same time, offering clear weather and climate throughout the Kanchenjunga region.
+You can expect the temperature to be moderate with no sign of rainfall at the same time, offering clear weather and climate throughout the route.
 That's not the end yet!
-Many festivals like Dashain, Tihar, and the most thriving Futuk festival that is only celebrated within the Kanchenjunga Conservation Area, fall under in between Autumn, making it one of the ideal times of the year.
-With the perfect fusion of the panorama of mountains and glacier-like Yaglung throughout the trip and the boasting cultural celebration, you will love every bit of hiking here in Autumn.
+Many festivals like Dashain, Tihar, and the most thriving Futuk festival that is only celebrated within the Kanchenjunga Conservation Area, fall between Autumn, making it one of the ideal times of the year.
+With the perfect fusion of the panorama of mountains and glacier-like Yalung throughout the trip and the boasting cultural celebration, you will love every bit of hiking here in Autumn.

 Why avoid the Summer and Winter seasons?

-The trek can be done during the summer season as well, but it will require a higher level of preparation and also longer days, as due to the snow blockage, you might require contingency days, like the summit of peaks.
+The trek can be done during the summer season as well, but it will require a higher level of preparation and also longer days, as due to the snow blockage, you might require contingency days, such as the summit of peaks.

 Kanchenjunga Circuit Trek Difficulty

-Stretching around 200 kilometers, rising to an elevation of 5143 meters, makes the Kanchenjunga Circuit Trekking one of the strenuous and wild treks in Nepal with limited amenities.
-Simply speaking, the Kanchenjunga Round Trek difficulty level also depends on individual perspective and experiences.
-If you are into adventurous journey that craves to push limits, passing through rugged terrains, high glaciers, high passes, with 6 to 7 hours of hiking per day, then well!
+Stretching around 200 kilometres, rising to an elevation of 5143 meters, makes the Kanchenjunga Circuit Trek one of the most strenuous and wild treks in Nepal, with limited amenities.
+Simply speaking, the difficulty level also depends on individual perspective and experiences.
+If you are into adventurous journeys that crave to push limits, passing through rugged terrains, high glaciers, high passes, with 6 to 7 hours of hiking per day, then well!
 This trek is for you.

 Starting the trek from Sekathum - the beginning point of the walking trail- is quite easy to navigate; meanwhile, after crossing Ghyabala (3000 meters), the terrain becomes more rugged with several ascents and descents demanding almost 7 to 8 hours of hiking on some days.
 In several days, this Kanchenjunga Trek takes you through higher elevations of 4000 to 5000 meters, and reaches the highest elevation at Kanchenjunga North Base Camp - 5410 meters, so some things and preparations must be considered beforehand.

-Similarly, the high concerning concerns remain the possibility of AMS (Acute Mountain Sickness) at such high altitude and the changing weather conditions that frequently change drastically, unlike other treks, this expedition does require a proper fitness level and acclimatization days set properly to make the journey safe and pass by smoothly.
-To know about the challenges and tips to overcome them, you can check our blog entitled:What challenges to expect while trekking Kanchenjunga and preparation to overcome them?
+Similarly, the great concerns remain the possibility of AMS (Acute Mountain Sickness) at such high altitude and the changing weather conditions that frequently change drastically, unlike other treks, this expedition does require a proper fitness level and acclimatisation days set properly to make the journey safe and pass by smoothly.

-Risk of Altitude Sickness and Preventive Guidelines for Kanchenjunga Round Trekking
+Risk of Altitude Sickness and Safety Tips to follow

-As this Kanchenjunga Trekking reaches such high elevation, over 5000 meters, the risk of altitude sickness is expected if you are not prepared well enough beforehand.
-AMS usually hits you when navigating through thin air and higher terrains, which is unusual than the city area that we spend our everyday lives in.
-1 small mistake, and then the possibility of Acute Mountain Sickness increases, we are stating that Kanchenjunga is a dangerous route, but such uncertanties of health comes with no sound of bell at such mountain areas.
+As this trail reaches such a high elevation, over 5000 meters, the risk of altitude sickness is expected if you are not prepared well enough beforehand.
+AMS usually hits you when navigating through thin air and higher terrains, which is more unusual than the city area that we spend our everyday lives in.
+1 small mistake, and then the possibility of Acute Mountain Sickness increases.
+We are not stating that Kanchenjunga is a dangerous route, but such uncertainties of health come with no sound of a bell in such mountain areas.

 So, you might be panicking and wondering whether you could get one during this expedition.
 Well!
 If that's the case, then do not settle back as our Kanchenjunga Circuit Trek itinerary is carefully tailored with professional expert teams with a gradual ascent of 500 to 600 meters per day, making sure that you are adapting to the rising elevation.
 We do not encourage you to go over the top and rush the pace; that could even worsen the situation, which is why we've set the itinerary accordingly.

-Apart from that, there are some tips and tricks that you must follow for the successful Kanchenjunga Trek that we highly suggest considering the weather, long hours of expedition, and the highest elevation to tackle the risk of AMS:
+Apart from that, there are some tips and tricks that you must follow for a successful expedition that we highly suggest considering the weather, long hours of expedition, and the highest elevation to tackle the risk of AMS:

-6. Choose a professional licensed trekking company along with an experienced trekking guide who can craft your packages as per your fitness level and experience who can promptly respond in case of emergencies.
+• Choose a professional licensed trekking company along with an experienced trekking guide who can craft your packages as per your fitness level and experience, and who can promptly respond in case of emergencies.

 However, you can have difficulty adjusting to these lodges, but you'll surely enjoy your stay due to their rawness and the warm hospitality of distinct communities.
 Since there are fewer teahouses in these trails, sharing of rooms and toilets must be done.
 The toilets are of the eastern style and are outside the teahouse.
 In the lower sections, you can get a separate room with an attached bathroom as well.

-But when moving to the higher areas of the Kanchenjunga Circuit, each room consists of two beds with shared washrooms.
+But when moving to the higher areas of the trail, each room consists of two beds with shared washrooms.
 Since this is trekking in the mountains, some adjustments must be made.
 For instance, there are no electricity sockets for charging in each room, and you must go to the dining area to charge up the phone, which costs you around $2- $5 same goes with the Wi-Fi facility as well.
-As the trekking is in mountain regions with limited facilities, some adjustments
+As the trekking is in mountain regions with limited facilities, some adjustments must be made.

 Carry a durable water bottle to fill water from the taps or at teahouses.
 Along the way, the price of bottled water is way out of the affordable range.
 You can fill the water in the tea house that you are staying in.
 For the extra boiled water, you have to pay additional charges to the lodge.
 Hence, it is highly suggested to carry a Steripen during the Kanchenjunga Trek to purify the water.